XuchenGuo/df-analyze--public/README.md

 2. Target Encoding
    1. Categorical [targets are deflated](#categorical-target-deflation) and
       label encoded to values in $[0, n]$
+   2. A single continuous target keeps the original public behavior and is robustly normalized using its 2.5th and 97.5th percentiles
-   2. Continuous targets are converted to numeric values and kept in their original units
+   3. Multiple continuous targets are converted to numeric values and kept in their original units

 #### Categorical Deflation